 Every time we visit Disney World we have to drive those pesky boats that you'll find beside the Jungle Cruise.
 Yes, I know, you have to pay an additional dollar or something, but, well, you just have to.
 It's in our DNA.

 This area tends to get late crowds.
 Why?
 Because they are all following Dad's touring plan, that's why.
 THE PLAN we use has Adventureland as our last stop of the day.
 It works for us.

 If you need some help to make your plan, you might check out my friends at Touringplans.com.
 They have over 100 touring plans for the Walt Disney World theme parks.
 These plans will save you hours as you go through your day.

 Dad's Bottom Line

-The rides in Disney Adventureland were mostly designed by Uncle Walt himself.
+The rides in Adventureland were mostly designed by Uncle Walt himself.
 His genius shows up in every step.
 Don't miss these timeless classics on your next Disney World vacation.